queicherius/gw2api-client/README.md

 **[You can find all cache storages (and the interface for custom ones) in this document.](./docs/cache-storages.md)**

-By default calling any endpoint requests data from the live API.
+By default, calling any endpoint requests data from the live API.
 However, you can easily enable caching for all appropriate endpoints by giving the client a cache storage to work with.
 You can find the default cache times of all endpoints [here](./docs/endpoints.md).

 ```js
 import cacheMemory from 'gw2api-client/build/cache/memory'